WasmEdge/WasmEdge/docs/book/en/src/embed/rust.md

 ## Build

-To use `wasmedge-sdk` in your project, you should finish the followign two steps before building your project:
+To use `wasmedge-sdk` in your project, you should finish the following two steps before building your project:

 - First, deploy `WasmEdge` library on your local system.

-  You can reference the versiong table and download `WasmEdge` library from [WasmEdge Releases Page](https://github.com/WasmEdge/WasmEdge/releases).
+  You can reference the versioning table and download `WasmEdge` library from [WasmEdge Releases Page](https://github.com/WasmEdge/WasmEdge/releases).
 After download the `WasmEdge` library, you can choose one of the following three ways to specify the locations of the required files:

   - By default location